sandstorm-io/sandstorm/docs/administering/for-work.md

 not in use on multiple servers at once.
 You can read more in the [Sandstorm for Work Terms of Service.](https://work.sandstorm.io/terms).

+**Billing period and renewal.** The Sandstorm for Work admin page on your own server will show an expiration date for your feature key.
+Under normal operation, your Sandstorm server will contact our billing server shortly before this date and bill you at your own rate for your Sandstorm for Work usage.
+Once that succeeds, your Sandstorm server will automatically download a new feature key with an expiration date in the future.
+For that reason, the "expires" date in the Sandstorm for Work admin page on your server will change over time.
+For customers who chose monthly billing, the new feature key will expire one month in the future.
+For customers who chose annual billing, the new feature key will expire one month in the future.
+Customers who use a free-of-cost key are typically use annual billing and the billing rate is $0/year, so renewals will occur automatically.

 ### Open source

 The code for Sandstorm for Work is maintained in the Sandstorm open source project, under the Apache